Skip to content

 Guppies are very sensitive to sudden temperature changes.

 → Even a 1–2°C difference can stress them.
 Think of yourself being in summer heat and then going to freezing snow next minute.
-It feel like that for a small fish.
+It feels the same for a small fish.

 → Very Cold water can slow their system abruptly